 Operations Department ensures operational supports in money market transactions and placements in capital market, domestic and international payments, foreign trade transactions and global trade finance for corporate and financial institutions.
 The Operations Department also follows regulations and related modifications made by international and local regulatory bodies.
-The Department reports transactions with customers and banks to different regulatory bodies on daily and monthly basis.
+The Department reports the transactions made to different legal institutions and authorities on a daily and monthly basis.
 Together with the local IT team, Operations Department follows system developments, required by regulatory bodies or for internal needs.